Almost Orthogonal Arrays: Search Three Ways: Search/Construction Results

 In this section, we report the results of our search through IP (Section~\ref{sec:integerprogramming}) and heuristic methods (Section~\ref{sec:heuristic}) as well as our algebraic constructions (Section~\ref{sec:algebraic}).
-In general, we will focus on solving the MUP and MTP (Subsection~\ref{subsec:MUP}) and SMUP and SMTP (Subsection~\ref{subsec:SMUP}) at strength $t=2$ for arrays with $N$ runs, $k$ factors and $s\leq 10$ levels such that: \begin{enumerate} \item[(1)] The index $\lambda=N/s^2$ is either $1$ or $2$. \item[(2)] There is an $OA(N,k-1,s,2)$, but no known $OA(N,k,s,2)$ (see \cite[Ch.~6, III]{colbourne2007}). \end{enumerate} For these arrays, we will report the arrays which among the ones we found/constructed have the best $1$-unbalance in Tables~\ref{tb:l1p1} and~\ref{tb:l2p1}; the best $2$-unbalance in Tables~\ref{tb:l1p2} and~\ref{tb:l2p2}; and the best tolerance in Tables~\ref{tb:l1e1} and~\ref{tb:l2e1}.
+In general, we will focus on the MTP and MUP at strength $t=2$ for arrays with $N$ runs, $k$ factors and $s\leq 10$ levels such that: \begin{enumerate} \item[(1)] The index $\lambda=N/s^2$ is either $1$ or $2$. \item[(2)] There is an $OA(N,k-1,s,2)$, but no known $OA(N,k,s,2)$ (see \cite[Ch.~6, III]{colbourne2007}). \end{enumerate} For these arrays, we will report the arrays which among the ones we found/constructed have the best $1$-unbalance in Tables~\ref{tb:l1p1} and~\ref{tb:l2p1}; the best $2$-unbalance in Tables~\ref{tb:l1p2} and~\ref{tb:l2p2}; and the best tolerance in Tables~\ref{tb:l1e1} and~\ref{tb:l2e1}.
 We discuss our results regarding the unbalance in Subsection~\ref{sub:u}, and those regarding the tolerance in Subsection~\ref{sub:e}.
 We specify the used notation in Table~\ref{tb:not}, where in all tables, we specify in bold the dominating values.

+Additionally, in Subsection~\ref{sec:sl}, we compare the arrays that we found with respect to others found in the literature, such as those of \cite{ke2015}, \cite{UDrepository} and \cite{ma2000new}.
+However, as these other arrays have been built/found minimizing other non-orthogonality measures, we do the comparison with respect the tolerance and six other non-orthogonality measures.

+First, we consider the $\mcD$-value introduced Wang and Wu~\cite[(4.4)]{wang1992nearly}.
+Being more concrete, we use $\mcD_f$, with $f(a)=a-\frac{s+1}{2}$, which we define precisely, as the definition is quite lengthy, in Definition~\ref{defi:Dvalue} in Appendix~\ref{sec:comparative}, where a full discussion on this non-orthogonality measure is done.
+Second, we consider the so-called \emph{$D_1$ and $D_2$ criteria} of Ma, Fang and Liski~\cite{ma2000new} which, for an $N\times k$-array $A$, can be defined as

+The original definition, as well as further comparisons and discussions, can be found around Definition~\ref{defi:D1D2} in Appendix~\ref{sec:comparative}.

+Finally, we consider the three discrepancy measures: the centralized $L_2$-discrepancy, CD; the wrap-around $L_2$-discrepancy, WD; and the mixture $L_2$-discrepancy, MD.
+These three measures of non-orthogonality appear in the study of quadrature discrepancy for families of points and were introduced by Hickernell~\cite{hickernell1998,hickernell1998b} (CD and WD) and Zhou, Fang and Ning~\cite{zhou2013} (MD).
+For the sake of the flow of the text, we give their definitions in Definition~\ref{defi:CDWDMD} in Appendix~\ref{sec:comparative}, together with a discussion on the relationship of these discrepancy measures to the unbalance.
+We computed these measures in our experiments with the DiceDesign package \cite{dicedesign} from R software \cite{R}.